kittykatattack/ga/README.md

 then displays the `gameOverMessage`, which will either be "Earth Saved!" or "Earth Destroyed!", depending on the outcome.
 As an extra touch, the music `volume` is also set to 50%.
 Then after a delay of 3 seconds, a function named `reset` is called.
+Here's the complete `end` function that does all this:

 ```
 function end() {